Current students should consult this page to review their grant manual and keep track of their grant requirements.

 Once your mentor has reviewed your project, you may upload it a digital version of it here.
 When you have submitted your file, your mentor will automatically receive an email to approve your project.
 The Undergraduate Research Opportunities Program must receive both the uploaded file and your mentor's approval for this requirement to be complete.

 Participate in the Inquiry poster session.
 This will be held during the semester following your grant term and will give you an opportunity share the results of your research with faculty and peers.

 Note: Spring grant recipients are expected to present at Inquiry in May before the end of their grant term.
 Students who are not graduating may request permission to present at the session in the semester following.
 Email requests to Laura Bru at UROP@stthomas.edu.

-Please visit the Inquiry at UST website to register for an upcoming session.
+Please visit the Inquiry website to register for an upcoming session.

 4. Look to the future!